pylight/scripthub/README.md

 ==================

 * Author:    Sven K. (<admin@ganz-sicher.net>)
-* Description: This repo contains some scripts I wrote. :)
+* Description: This repo contains a collection of small scripts I wrote. :)

 Stable scripts for productive use
 ---------------------------------